As The Mom Of A Boy, Who Is Also The Mom Of A Preschooler

 Yes my boy is REALLY REALLY BUSY.
 And I love it.

 Back in the day, when I was a little kid I was the same way.

 Busy, loud, curious.

-Sitting at the dinner table, during circle time at preschool.When I’m going into Target for baby wipes and bread and then I end up getting thirty things.
-(Don’t judge, we all do it.)
-But hey I can’t be too hard on him.
-He’s a four year old.
+Thinking about it, I realized that the compliment was spot on, and I’m not sure why I hadn’t seen it myself.
+After all, he’s a four year old.
 Life is so cool to him and I’m happy that he is enjoying it.
 I know that childhood is amazing and that life gets much harder as we grow older.
 That’s why I want my KID to be a KID.

 I’m hoping that when Izaak goes to school that he doesn’t lose his free spirit.
 I want him to enjoy life and his friends during his education.
 I still want him to get fresh air, have playtime, run around during gym class.
 These things were so important for my development growing up.
 I want the same for him.

 Someday when my son is older I want him to look back at his childhood and know that he was accepted and loved.

 I want him to be proud of himself and his achievements.
 He’s a very bright kid and I know he’s going to do well for himself someday.
 I just hope he knows how special he truly is.

 Do your kids have any quirks that make them unique?
 Share below!